BaptisteRoseau/BestPractices/topics/code.md

 - REST API: Create an OpenAPI JSON, make it available to the public and generate your web API documentation with it.
 It helps with consistency between documentation and the actual API.
 - GraphQL: Usually uses a schema file, use it to generate the documentation.
 - gRPC: Usually, a `.proto` file is used to generate the API.
 You can use the same file to generate your API documentation.

+### CODD006 - Keep Documentation Up To Date

+It is easy to forget to update documentation after implementing a feature.

+The best way to keep a documentation up to date is to automatically generate every piece of documentation that can be generated.
+For the rest, you need to include documentation update as part of your current task, not just implementation and testing.

 Next: [API](./api.md)